DJI Mini 3 Pro review: our new favorite travel drone

 This Kid’s Pretty Sharp

 The Mini 3 Pro is controlled via the DJI Fly app, and like its larger siblings, it can leverage its optical sensors to perform a number of autonomous flight video modes including Intelligent Return To Home, Mastershots, Quickshots, Hyperlapse, Spotlight 2.0, and POI 3.0.
-In a big step up from the Mini 2, the Mini 3 Pro can also subjects from behind or from the side using Active Track 4.0 making those epic action shots easier than ever.
+In a big step up from the Mini 2, the Mini 3 Pro can also track subjects from behind or from the side using Active Track 4.0 making those epic selfie action shots easier than ever.

 Configurations Galore